Christopher Morel Player Props: Cubs vs. Brewers

-Christopher Morel, with a slugging percentage of .550 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Adrian Houser on the mound, July 5 at 8:10 PM ET.
+Christopher Morel, with a slugging percentage of .500 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Freddy Peralta on the hill, July 6 at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Brewers.
+He had a one-hit performance in his most recent game (1-for-4) against the Brewers.

 Christopher Morel Game Info & Props vs. the Brewers